Angelo2603/portfolio-project/portfolio-project-main/portfolio-project-main/README.md

 5- Then I cloned the repository to Cursor.

-NOTE: I had difficulty cloning the file directly from GitHub because Cursor wouldn't allow it, so I did it manually.
+NOTE: I had difficulty cloning the file directly from GitHub because Cursor wouldn't allow it, I used Gemini AI to solve it, it recommended that I do it manually, and that's what I did.